Little Iskut River: Geography

 The Little Iskut River originates at Little Ball Lake just south of Kounugu Mountain.
 It flows northeast through the southern part of Mount Edziza Provincial Park, then north, forming the southeastern boundary of the park.
 It collects tributary streams flowing east from the Spectrum Range.
 Stewbomb Creek and its tributary Artifact Creek flow from Obsidian Ridge, Artifact Ridge, and high mountains including Yeda Peak and Kitsu Peak.
 Bourgeaux Creek and its tributary Gerlib Creek also flow east from the Spectrum Range, Artifact Ridge, and high peaks including Tadeda Peak and Armadillo Peak.

-Between Stewbomb Creek and Bourgeaux Creek the historic Yukon Telegraph Trail crosses the Little Iskut River, following Bourgeaux Creek over Raspberry Pass to Mess Creek, continuing north to Telegraph Creek on the Stikine River.
+Between Stewbomb Creek and Bourgeaux Creek the historic Yukon Telegraph Trail crosses the Little Iskut River, following Bourgeaux Creek over Raspberry Pass to Mess Creek, continuing north along the western side of the Mount Edziza volcanic complex to Telegraph Creek on the Stikine River.
 After Bourgeaux Creek, near Mowdade Lake, the Little Iskut turns sharply to flow southeast.
 It empties into the Iskut River just downstream of Cascade Falls.

 The Little Iskut River is a major tributary of the Iskut River.
 About 5% of its watershed is glacier-covered.
 Much of the lower Little Iskut River is braided.